Bordered manifolds with torus boundary and the link surgery formula: sigma -basic systems of Heegaard diagrams

 \begin{lem} Suppose $L$ is an $\ell$-component link in $S^3$ and $\scA$ is a system of arcs for $L$ such that each arc is either alpha-parallel or beta-parallel.
-There exists a link minimal, weakly admissible, algebraically rigid basic system of Heegaard diagrams for $(S^3,L,\scA)$. \end{lem} \begin{proof} Except for the claim about admissibility, existence of such a basic system follows since the construction is given in Definition~\ref{def:meridional-basic-system}.
+Then there exists a link minimal, weakly admissible, algebraically rigid $\sigma$-basic system of Heegaard diagrams for $(S^3,L,\scA)$. \end{lem} \begin{proof} Except for the claim about admissibility, existence of such a $\sigma$-basic system is clear since the construction is given in Definition~\ref{def:meridional-basic-system}.

 Admissibility is verified as follows.
 We first verify admissibility for each hypercube of alpha and beta Lagrangians appearing in the construction.
 For concreteness, suppose that $\cL_{\a}$ is a hypercube of alpha attaching curves appearing in the construction.
 For appropriately chosen Hamiltonian translates, admissibility of $\cL_{\a}$ is equivalent to admissibility of the diagram where we delete the tuples of curves which appear only as small translates of each other, and surger $\Sigma$ along these curves as well.
 The resulting Heegaard diagram is a union of tori, and admissibility is straightforward to arrange.
 See Figure~\ref{fig:3}.